rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 8.2.0 - Actions: `Advanced Query On Log Set` and `Advanced Query On Log` - optimized data fetching mechanisms
 * 8.1.1 - Extended error logging for all the actions
 * 8.1.0 - New actions added: `Search Accounts` and `Get Account Information`
 * 8.0.0 - Update schema for `Investigation` and `Statistics` | Update dependency for aiohttp | New actions added `Get Alert Information`, `Search Alerts`, `Retrieve Evidence for a Single Alert` and `Retrieve Actors for a Single Alert` | Fixed issue where index was not getting correctly passed through to `List Investigations` action from the user